SyneticNL/Hyral/documentation/Core/resource.md

   metadata: {
     relationships: {
       publications: {
-        isMany: true,
+        cardinality: 'many-to-one',
-        type: 'publication',
+        resource: 'publication',
       }
     }
   }
 };
 ```

+### Defining relationships

+The JSON API normalizer tries to guess the available relationships adn cardinality of these
+relationships.
+You can/should correct these guesses if they are incorrect when persisting a resource.

+The following assumptions are made:
+- All relations in the resource relationships property are added as relations, even if they are
+  empty.
+- A relation is assumed to have a cardinality of one-to-many if the data value is an object.
+- A relation is assumed to have a cardinality of many-to-many if the data value is as array.

-## Factory
+## Creating a resource

-Resources are always created via the resourceFactory function.
+Resources are always created via the Resource function.
 If you wish to create a new resource from your
-application use the resourceFactory method to ensure a correct structure.
+application use the Resource function to ensure a correct structure.

 ## JSON Schema
 A JSON schema is available for a resource [here](/schema/resource.schema.json).